aicenter/FUP/lectures/lecture05.md

 0 0 0 0 0 0 0 ...
   ↑
 ```
-Additionally, the user can also provide data to a program via a list of inputs
+The different operations can e.g. increment the number at the current pointer position, or move the
-(not the similarity to the Turing Machine).
-The full list of operations can be
+pointer.
+The full list of operations can be found in the table below.
-found in the table below:
+In addition to the tape, the user can also provide data to a program via a list of inputs.

 | Character  | Meaning                                                                      |
 | ---------- | ---------------------------------------------------------------------------- |